-However, the forced migration is quite complex and there are several categories to be defined so.
+However, according to Bartham et. al the forced migration is quite complex and there are several categories to be defined so.
 The most typical example of the forced migration is displaced persons, asylum seekers or refugees who are exposed to violent threats such as conflicts and persecution.
 People who are left with no other choice but leave just because of being precluded from expressing their freedom of thought and faith as well as living free and equal according to their sexual orientation and gender identity are also listed among the forced migration categories.
 However, not in all cases people need to encounter with the danger of death to be evaluated among the forced migration.
 Sometimes people are forced to leave their places because of comparatively less violent reasons which affects their living standards significantly.
-Socio-economic processes which cause impoverishment maybe does not lead to death, but it extremely violates the living conditions of people.
+They highlight that socio-economic processes which cause impoverishment maybe does not lead to death, but it extremely violates the living conditions of people.
 Environmental degradation, natural disasters, industrial accidents, pollution climate change, drought and global warming are also discussed to be examined as forced migration.
 Last but not least, sometimes the lives of people may be affected from some external structures and powers.
 For example, the development projects may occupy the places where the houses of migrants are located for a short period of time because of a reason such as dam construction.
-In such cases, people need to migrate to some other places.
+They stress that in such cases, people need to migrate to some other places.
 This can be also regarded as forced migration.
+98

-Human trafficking across international boundaries, North-South inequality, and societal crises, last but not least economic factors which lead States to fail (since the failed economies give a room for "weak states, predatory ruling cliques and human rights abuse") can be also categorized as forced migration reasons.
+Castles argues that human trafficking across international boundaries, North-South inequality, and societal crises, last but not least economic factors which lead States to fail (since the failed economies give a room for "weak states, predatory ruling cliques and human rights abuse") can be also categorized as forced migration reasons.99